JThomasEquinix/Equinix-Metal-Benchmarking/README.md

 - --filename= location of disk you want to run test on
 - --output= name of the file you want the out put to go to
 - --output-format= the format type you'd like for the results
 - More flags can be found in the [official FIO repo](https://fio.readthedocs.io/en/latest/fio_doc.html#command-line-options)
+### Understanding The Results
+After running the test if you decided to store your output in a file using the json+ format you will have a file containing all the results from the test run.
+These results can be understood by reading the [interpreting the output section](https://fio.readthedocs.io/en/latest/fio_doc.html#interpreting-the-output) in the official FIO repo.
+Also check out the Results.json file in the repository to see what the json output could looks like.

 ## Netperf